ysangkok/python-bitcoinlib/README.md

 # python-bitcointx

-This Python3 library provides an easy interface to the bitcoin data structures.
+This Python3 library provides an easy interface to the bitcoin transaction data structures.
 This is based on https://github.com/petertodd/python-bitcoinlib, but is focused only on providing the tools to build, manipulate and sign bitcoin transactions, and related data structures.

 ## Notable differences from python-bitcoinlib:

-* Network-related code that deals with sending and receiving data from and to bitcoin nodes is removed.
+* Network-related code that deals with network messages and blocks is removed.
 * libsecp256k1 are used for signing and verifying.
   Signing by libsecp256k1 is deterministic, per RFC6979.
 * Bech32-encoded address support
 * HD keys support
+* Confidential Addresses and Confidential Transaction support for Elements sidechain

 ## Requirements